 \subsection{Model specifications}

 Before estimating the model, it is necessary to prepare the chosen type of neural network.
-Figure 4 illustrates a simplified workflow chart outlining the process of forecasting using neural networks.
-Recession forecasting using neural networks involves five steps: Data must first undergo preprocessing before being fed into the model.
-Depending on the specific type of neural networks the network architecture is chosen.
-Hyperparameters are then fine-tuned using the blocked form of cross-validation.
+Figure 4 illustrates a simplified workflow chart outlining neural networks' forecasting process.
+Recession forecasting using neural networks involves five steps: Data must undergo preprocessing before being fed into the model.
+The network architecture is chosen depending on the specific type of neural network.
+Hyperparameters are optimized using the time series cross-validation in the expanding window scheme.
 The second and third steps can be combined, treating the number of layers and units within those layers as hyperparameters.
-Once the data is prepared and the optimal set of hyperparameters is determined, the model is ready to be estimated and generate predictions.
+Once the data is prepared and the optimal set of hyperparameters is determined, the model can be estimated, and predictions can be generated.

 \paragraph*{Data preprocessing}